A Quantum Multiparty Packing Lemma and the Relay Channel: Quantum Multiparty Packing Lemma

 where

 In words, $S$ is the set of random codewords that depend on a part of the message that differs between $m_D$ and $m_D'$.
 This is similar to decoding error bounds obtained with conventional methods, such as the Hayashi-Nagaoka lemma~\cite{hayashi2003general}.
-We obtain \cref{eq:packing} from \cref{eq:packing2} by parametrizing the different $m_D'$ with respect to the components that differ from $m_D$. \end{remark*}
+We obtain~\cref{eq:packing} from~\cref{eq:packing2} by parametrizing the different $m_D'$ with respect to the indices that differ from $m_D$. \end{remark*}

-\begin{remark*} Note \cref{eq:packing} assumes that the decoder's guess of $m_{\overline D}$ is correct.
+\begin{remark*} Note~\cref{eq:packing} assumes that the decoder's guess of $m_{\overline D}$ is correct.
 That is, they choose the POVM $\left\{ Q_B^{(m_D | m_{\ol D})} \right\}_{m_D \in D}$, where $m_{\ol D}$ is exactly the $m_{\ol D}$ in the encoded state $\rho^{(x_H(m_D, m_{\ol D}))}_B$.
-If the decoder's guess is incorrect, then this bound will not hold in general.
-In applications, $m_{\ol D}$ will typically correspond to message estimates of previous rounds, which we will assume to be correct by invoking a union bound.
-That is, we bound the total probability of error by summing the probabilities of error of a decoding \emph{assuming} that all previous decodings were correct. \end{remark*}
+If the decoder's guess is incorrect, then this bound does hold in general.
+In applications, $m_{\ol D}$ typically corresponds to message estimates of previous rounds, which we will assume to be correct by invoking a classical union bound.
+That is, we bound the total probability of error by summing the probabilities of error of a decoding \emph{assuming} that all previous decodings were correct.
+Note that the decodings must be performed on disjoint quantum systems for this argument to hold. \end{remark*}